 This is the cold hard reality of this draconian legislation.
 The simple act of unlawfully possessing a firearm will expose the defendant to these harsh penalties.
 Although the statute does differentiate between the type of firearm possessed and the degree of offense, the Graves Act turns a blind eye to this distinction.
 The confusing aspect of the law is that the mandatory jail sentence is not made clear in the most common gun possession statute, NJSA 2C:39-5.
 The mandatory sentencing provisions are found in NJSA 2c:43-6.

 There is also a narrowly construed safety valve which allows the Court to reduce the period of parole ineligibility to a one year, or in extraordinary circumstances, place the defendant on probation.
 See NJSA 2C:43-6.2.
 When I say extraordinary, I mean extraordinary.
 The simple fact that someone has no record, a family, etc. will not qualify.
 It will truly have to be an idiosyncratic individual who receives this consideration.
+However, there instances when individuals who were transporting firearms from other States have been able to get their cases dismissed or alternatively get a probation waiver.

 As previously mentioned, the law also applies to BB guns, and other spring loaded/air rifle devices.
 The unfortunate truth is that the law has cast a much wider net than was intended.
 This law was supposed to curb gang related gun activity.
 Now many facing prosecution have done nothing more than transport a gun legally purchased in one state through New Jersey.
 Since one must also have a permit in New Jersey, if the suspect is caught, he/she will likely be charged with unlawful possession.
 There are some exceptions to the previous example.
 The New Jersey State Police website provides a list.